How to Pass an Edit Test to Get a Writing Job

 - Is there a deadline for the edits or a specific time limit that you have to perform the test in?

-- Are there a style sheet or guideline that you can familiarize yourself with?
+- Are there style sheets or guidelines that you can familiarize yourself with?

 Ideally, you want to have all your questions answered before you begin editing.
 Even though questions inevitably pop up as you work, it is better to save your questions and ask them all at once instead of pestering the employer with many different questions in different inquiries.